scribd/scribd.github.io/_posts/2020-03-19-orgwide-ecr.md

 author: rtyler
 ---

-IAM is a very powerful tool, it can also be very complex to use effectively.
-In our migration into AWS, a number of Scribd developers have had varying levels of success in climbing Mount IAM.
-For some use-cases, where a resource needs to be accessed across an AWS Account boundary, the steeper learning curve has proven far too challenging for some, myself included.
+IAM is a **very** powerful tool.
+It can also be very complex, and difficult to use effectively.
+In our migration into AWS a number of Scribd developers have had varying levels of success in climbing Mount IAM.
+For some use-cases where a resource needs to be accessed across an AWS Account boundary, the steeper learning curve has proven far too challenging for some, myself included.

 We heavily rely on an AWS Organization and a hierarchy of AWS Accounts to help us separate billing and provide a hard-separation between some